 Another exciting benefit is the scalability of testing.
 As your organization expands or faces shifts in demand, so does software testing.
 Software testing outsourcing provides flexibility without the complication of downsizing or hiring.

 Let’s explore why this approach is gaining traction and weigh its challenges and benefits.
-It’s about identifying the perfect situations to outsource software testing and uncover some best practices.
+It’s about knowing when to outsource software testing and following best practices.

 What Are Software Testing and Software Testing Outsourcing?